forselli-stratio/keos-fleet-test/README.md

   CLUSTER_DOMAIN: "preview1.example.com"
 ```

-The `flux-runtime-info` ConfigMap is propagated to all namespaces in a cluster by a Kyverno policy,
+The `keos-runtime-info` ConfigMap is propagated to all namespaces in a cluster by a Kyverno policy,
 and is used by all Flux Kustomizations to perform substitutions when reconciling the components.

-The platform team can extend the `flux-runtime-info` ConfigMap with additional fields such as
+The platform team can extend the `keos-runtime-info` ConfigMap with additional fields such as
 cluster region, cloud provider ID, etc.

 ## Onboarding tenants